znsio/specmatic-documentation/documentation/contract_tests.md

 * Add examples only where necessary, Specmatic can fill in the rest with auto generated values
   * Scenario "**Get Employee Success**" - The path parameter id is a placeholder and the value for the same is the example row
   * Scenario "**Get Employee Not Found Error**" - We have not added any examples because the value for the id parameter is already in the path instead of having a placeholder
-  * Scenario "**Update Employee Success**" - We have not added response examples, however Specmatic will still validate the response against the schema in our OpenAPI Specification
+  * Scenario "**Update Employee Success**" - We have not added response examples.
+Specmatic will validate the response against the schema in our OpenAPI Specification.

+Note that the request in a contract test comes from the example, while the response comes from the application.
+The request is validated by Specmatic before it is sent, and the response returned by the application is validated against the specification.
+There is no need to provide any response examples in the example Gherkin rows.

 We can add as many rows as necesary for our test cases.
 Example: